JustinLamMSFT/microsoft/microsoft-365/enterprise/microsoft-365-apps-for-enterprise-product.md

     A persistent internet connection is not required; Microsoft 365 Apps for enterprise runs locally on your PC.
 Internet access is required to install and activate Microsoft 365, but IT administrators in traditional private cloud environments can deploy Microsoft 365 and Microsoft 365 updates using software distribution tools and infrastructure.

-    Some features like Ideas in Excel and Researcher in Word require an internet connection.
+    Some features like Analyze Data in Excel and Researcher in Word require an internet connection.
 Regularly connecting to the internet ensures that you can receive automatic updates and that you’re using the latest versions of your Microsoft 365 apps.
 Internet access is also required to manage your Microsoft 365 Apps for enterprise account, for example to change payment options or to access documents stored on OneDrive.

 - ### Can people using older Microsoft 365 versions open documents I created using Microsoft 365 Apps for enterprise?

-    Yes, people using Office LTSC, Office 2019, 2016, 2013, 2010, and 2007 as well as Office for Mac 2008 or later will be able to open and view the documents you create.
+    Yes, people using Office LTSC 2021, Office 2021, Office 2019, Office 2016, as well as Office 2016 for Mac or later will be able to open and view the documents you create.

 - ### Do I have control over software updates if I use Microsoft 365 Apps for enterprise?

     Yes, you can configure Microsoft 365 Apps for enterprise to apply only the software updates you have tested and validated.
 You can manage software updates completely in-house either by using familiar software distribution tools or by directing Microsoft 365 Apps for enterprise to check for updates at your file shares or URLs.

-- ### Since Teams is now installed with Microsoft 365 Apps for enterprise, does it have the same update cadence?

-    No, after Teams is installed, it's automatically updated approximately every two weeks with new features and quality updates.
-This update process for Teams is different than the update process for the other Microsoft 365 apps, such as Word and Excel.
-For more information, see [Teams update process](https://go.microsoft.com/fwlink/p/?linkid=2109683).

 - ### What does annual commitment mean?